Photo: TorontoGuy79 — CC BY-SA 3.0 via Wikimedia Commons (Links at the end of the content)

 This circuit was loved by the drivers, lets not forget some legendary moments here, like the Peter Revson’s hard-fought triumph in 1973, also the legends who raced here like Gilles Villeneuve.

-Why F1 left the circuit and never came back?
+Why F1 left the Mosport circuit?

 Despite its thrilling reputation, safety concerns made F1 move on and look for an alternative for the future.